SaadBadr/heart-disease-indicators/README.md

 # heart-disease-indicators
-big data project using spark with python
+big data project using python and hadoop (model training).